amtega/ansible_role_bootstrap/README.md

 The role provides these tests:

 - bootstrap_shadow_match: test if given a clear password match a shadow ecnrypted password (shadow password information can be obtanied using bootstrap_shadow_facts module described previously)

-## Dependencies

-[amtega.proxy_client](https://galaxy.ansible.com/amtega/proxy_client).
-If you need a proxy for internet access fill this role variables.

 ## Example Playbook